 NoveList is a reader’s advisory database that the Consortium Library subscribes to.
 If you are looking for summer reading material, it’s a great place to browse.
 Some of the nice features of this resource include searching by genre or by age group, as well as reading featured articles or finding out about prize winning authors.
 This database focuses on fiction, so those of you who want the perfect summer escape can find ideas here to satisfy your reading needs.
 You can find NoveList by going to the Databases link on the Consortium Library website, right under Find Books and Articles.
 Happy reading!

-The Consortium Library Prize lauds an exemplary undergraduate research project from any discipline which demonstrates evidence of significant scholarly investigation and utilization of library resources, print and archival as well as electronic.
-The selected student will be officially recognized university-wide and will be honored with a $500 award.
-The winner(s) will be asked to present their project at the Undergraduate Research and Discovery Symposium.
+The Consortium Library Prize lauds an exemplary undergraduate research project from any discipline which demonstrates evidence of significant scholarly investigation and utilization of library resources, print as well as electronic.
+The winning student author will be officially recognized university-wide and will receive a $500 award.

 For more information, please visit the Consortium Library Prize webpage.